-Plus, the high-resolution cameras covers a larger area with a few cameras.
+Plus, the high-resolution cameras cover a larger area with a few cameras.
 The images are available in an archived or live format at any time along with your network.
 This gives you the ability to detect individuals easier and detect and prosecute burglars in the event.

 Secure Your Network

-Password Protect The Cameras
+Password Protect your Cameras

 Most IP cameras don't have any password protection for their cameras by default.
 Unfortunately, people forget to add a password protection system after setting it up.
 This neglectful action leaves your cameras open for hackers to access the system.